-The surfaces defining both the front and rear wings MUST be identified clearly within the engineering drawings submitted for scrutineering judging.
+The surfaces defining both the front and rear wings MUST be identified clearly within the engineering drawings submitted by teams at event check-in.

-T6.2 Clear Airspace
+T7.3 Clear Airspace

-T6.2.1 Front Wing
+T7.3.1 Front Wing

 For a front wing to be deemed to exist, the wing surface MUST have a minimum of 3mm of clear 'air' space, to any other part of the car and track surface, measured normal from any part of the front wing's upper, lower, leading edge and trailing edge surfaces.
-Each individual element of a multi-element wing MUST comply with the minimum air space rule.
+Each individual element of a multielement wing MUST comply with the minimum air space regulation.

-T6.2.2 Rear Wing
+T7.3.2 Rear Wing

 For a rear wing to be deemed to exist, the wing surface MUST have a minimum of 3mm of clear 'air' space, to any other part of the car and track surface, measured normal from any part of the rear wing's upper, lower, leading edge and trailing edge surfaces.
-Each individual element of a multi-element wing MUST comply with the minimum air space rule.
+Each individual element of a multielement wing MUST comply with the minimum air space regulation.

-T6.3 Front Wing Positioning
+Front Wing Positioning T7.4